Nic writes for theatre, television, and film.

-A 2016 graduate of the CFC’s Prime Time Television program, Nic recently wrote his first hour of TV drama for CBC’s X Company.
+A graduate of the CFC’s Prime Time TV program, Nic wrote for CBC’s WWII spy series X Company and on the reboot of Street Legal.

 Nicolas Billon grew up in Ottawa, Paris, and Montreal.
 His vocation as a writer first surfaced at the age of six, when he wrote stories on index cards, stapled them together, and sold them to his mother for a tidy profit.
 Four years later, he made his stage debut as the three of hearts in a junior school production of Alice in Wonderland.